tjmpromos/filament-colorbook-picker/README.md

 - Maybe change `hex` to `colorValue` so that its clear you can pass in any valid CSS value (?)
 - Add color definitions to config file so that they can easily be called in the `->options()` method.
 Need to allow for multiple color books with any name.
 - Pass the `label` to a repeater label so that the label displays as the pretty name instead of the actual value
+- Maybe add an image file option so that the color pin in the options can be texturized for things like shirts or embroidery thread

 ## Requirements